Premier League clubs vote against use of VAR for 2018-19

 Premier League clubs have voted against using VAR on a full-time basis from next season, with trials set to continue.

-The 2017-18 campaign has seen the on-field referee consult with a colleague regarding key decisions in FA Cup games and the Carabao Cup final, with mixed results.
+The 2017-18 campaign has seen the on-field referee consult with a colleague regarding key decisions in FA Cup games and the EFL Cup final, with mixed results.

 Critics have pointed to the amount of time often taken to reach a decision, while the lack of communication with fans inside the stadium has also been a sticking point.